wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-architecture.md

 #### Receive

 Once a message has been emitted by a Transceiver on the source chain, an off-chain process (for example, a relayer) will forward the message to the corresponding Transceiver on the recipient chain.
-The relayer interacts with the Transceiver via an entry point for receiving messages.
+The relayer interacts with the Transceiver via an entry point to receive messages.
 For example, the relayer will call the `receiveWormholeMessage` method on the `WormholeTransceiver` contract to execute the message.
 The `ReceiveRelayedMessage` event is emitted during this process.

 This method should also forward the message to the `NttManager` on the destination chain.
 Note that the the Transceiver interface does not declare a signature for this method because receiving messages is specific to each Transceiver, and a one-size-fits-all solution would be overly restrictive.